sholt6/ReadUnt_Sim/README.md

 The input file must be a tab-separated value file in which each line describes something in the input library.
 These may be individual chromosomes, whole genomes, or anything else required.
 The columns are as follows:

     Size in base pairs    Relative Copy Number      Desired Coverage        Name

+## Other Files In This Repository
+There are other Python scripts in this repository besides run.py and library.py.
+These include:
+- average.py
+  - Accepts a list of .tsv files of same shape and size, and attempts to average corresponding values.
+- npore.py
+  - This was intended to be used in a more detailed simulation which would have included multiple nanopores.
+It is incomplete.
+- readgen.py
+  - Can be used to help determine what scale value should be used in the run.py -c option to give a desired mean read length
+- replace.py
+  - This was used in the results of some metagenomics experiments to replace genome percentage values with base percentage values.
+It is not written for generalised usage
+- specimen_plot.ipynb
+  - A Jupyter Notebook which was used as a base from which to create specific plots of results